lukehb/Grow-The-Tree/README.md

 # Grow-The-Tree

-Long ago, back in the days of Unity 3.5, back before 2d physics was bundled with the engine me and my friend made a game.
+Long ago (2014?), back in the days of Unity 3.5, back before 2d physics was bundled with the engine me and my friend made a game.
 This is that game.

 Tentatively title "Grow The Tree", it is an arcade high-score game where you grow an unwieldy metal tree - and don't let things hit the ground.